Wholesale Market Participation via Competitive DER Aggregation: DER Aggregation Model

 \section{DER Aggregation Model}

-A DERA aggregates resources from its customers and coordinates with the DSO for power delivery to the wholesale market operated by ISO/RTO.
+A DERA aggregates flexible resources from its customers and coordinates with the DSO for power delivery to the wholesale market operated by ISO/RTO.
 Following the DERA interaction model proposed in \cite{ChenBoseMountTong23DERA}, we focus on the DERA-DSO-ISO/RTO interfaces (a)--(c), as shown in Fig. \ref{fig:DERAmodel}.
-Since a DERA uses DSO's physical infrastructure for power delivery between its customers and the wholesale market, it is essential to delineate the financial and physical interactions at these interfaces.
-Sec.\ref{sec.DERA_a}--Sec.\ref{sec.DERA_c} below describe the three interfaces (a)--(c).
+Since a DERA uses DSO's physical networks for power delivery between its customers and the wholesale market, it is essential to delineate the financial and physical interactions at these interfaces.
+Below, we describe the three interfaces (a)--(c).